technikka/PeoplePages/README.md

 #### Accessing The App

-Check it out live: [People Pages](https://people-pages.herokuapp.com)
+Check it out live: [People Pages](https://people-pages.onrender.com)

 Authentication is required to access any part of this app.
 I welcome you to register as a new user, or reach out to me for the credentials of an existing test-user (whom has friends and activity to see) to view the full features of this application.

+Please **note** that this app lives on a free tier hosting service and so may take some time to load, and may function slowly as well.